Extra pearls in graph theory: Existence

 Since $G_n$ is a subgraph of $G_{n+1}$ for any $n$, we can consider the union of the graphs in the sequence $(G_n)$; denote it by $R$.
-By construction, each graph $G_n$ is a subgraph $R$ induced by finitely many vertexes.
+By construction, each graph $G_n$ is a subgraph of $R$ induced by finitely many vertices.
 Moreover, any vertex or edge of $R$ belongs to any $G_n$ with a sufficiently large~$n$.

-Note that $R$ is Rado.
-Indeed, any two finite sets of vertexes $V$ and $W$ belong to $G_n$ for some $n$.
+It remains to show that $R$ is Rado.
+Indeed, any two finite sets of vertices $V$ and $W$ belong to $G_n$ for some $n$.
 From above, the Rado property holds for $V$ and $W$ in $G_{n+1}$, and therefore in $R$. \qeds

-\parbf{Another construction.} One could also construct a Rado graph by directly specifying which vertexes are adjacent.
-Namely, consider the graph $R$ as on the diagram with vertexes $r_0,r_1,\dots$
+\parbf{Another construction.} One could also construct a Rado graph by directly specifying which vertices are adjacent.
+Namely, consider the graph $R$ as on the diagram with vertices $r_0,r_1,\dots$

 such that $r_i$ is adjacent to $r_j$ for some $i<j$ if the $i$-th bit of the binary representation of $j$ is 1.

 For instance, vertex $r_0$ is adjacent to all $r_n$ with odd $n$, because the numbers whose 0-th bit is nonzero are exactly the odd numbers.
 Vertex $r_1$ is adjacent to $r_0$ (since 1 is odd) and to all $r_n$ with $n\equiv 2$ or $3 \pmod 4$; and so on.